Best Shopify Bundle Apps (2026)

 Best for: BYOB and gift-box configurators - “pick any 5, build your own gift set” use cases.

 Trade-offs: the revenue-capped free tier (up to $500/mo in bundle sales) graduates fast.
-Paid plans start at $49/month - meaningfully higher than Bundler if all you need is mix-and-match without the BYOB polish.
+Paid plans start at $29/month, and the fee rises as monthly bundle sales grow.

 Best for: quantity-break and BOGO promotions on the product page - “Buy 2, save 10%; buy 3, save 20%”.

-Strengths: clean PDP integration for quantity-break bundles, popular with single-SKU or apparel stores running tiered discounts.
-TODO(verify) current rating and pricing.
+Strengths: 4.8 stars across 260+ reviews.
+Built for Shopify.
+Clean PDP integration for quantity-break bundles, popular with single-SKU or apparel stores running tiered discounts.

 Trade-offs: narrower scope than Bundler or Easy Bundle Builder - if you want true mix-and-match or BYOB, look elsewhere.